wasmerio/old-docs.wasmer.io/ecosystem/wasmer/building-from-source/README.md

 * Ensure that LLVM 8.0.x &gt; is installed on your system
   * You can also [download and use a prebuilt LLVM binary](https://releases.llvm.org/download.html)
-* In case `llvm-config` is not accesible, set the correct environment variable for LLVM to access: For example, the environment variable for LLVM 8.0.x would be: `LLVM_SYS_80_PREFIX=/path/to/unpacked/llvm-8.0`
+* In case `llvm-config` is not accessible, set the correct environment variable for LLVM to access: For example, the environment variable for LLVM 8.0.x would be: `LLVM_SYS_80_PREFIX=/path/to/unpacked/llvm-8.0`

 And create a Wasmer release